typicalHuman/typicalHuman/README.md

 ###

 <p align="left">Fullstack Web3 Developer & Security Researcher with 5+ years of experience building production-ready dApps, backend systems, and smart contracts.
 Reported 35+ vulnerabilities with $25k+ rewards, contributing to the security of leading protocols like Eigenlayer and Story.
 Skilled at bridging backend, frontend, and blockchain layers into secure and scalable products - from Merkle-based profit distribution systems to yield-bearing BTC solutions.
-Passionate about Web3 security, DeFi innovation, and creating tools that enhance user trust and scalability.</p>
+Contributed to Openzeppelin, Balancer, Chainlink and Viem repositories.</p>

 ###